 Crop Yield Data

 County-level records of crop yields, which are measured in units of weight harvested per acre planted, were downloaded from the U.S. Department of Agriculture National Agricultural Statistics Service Quick Stats survey database for corn (grain), upland cotton, peanuts, soybeans, and sweet potatoes from 1981 through 2017 for the three-state (Georgia, North Carolina, South Carolina) region (USDA NASS, https://quickstats.nass.usda.gov/).
-Among the most widely used and readily available crop data in the U.S., NASS agricultural statistics are collected through annual surveys carried out by the USDA, including area-frame survey, stratified, sampling farm surveys, and farmer interviews (NASS, 1999; O’Neal et al., 2005; Peng et al., 2018; Li et al., 2019).
+NASS agricultural statistics are collected through annual surveys carried out by the USDA, including area-frame survey, stratified, sampling farm surveys, and farmer interviews (NASS, 1999; O’Neal et al., 2005; Peng et al., 2018; Li et al., 2019).

-In order to qualify for further analysis, each county was required to have at least thirty years of crop yield data, which was determined separately for each crop (Figure 1).
+We restricted our analysis to counties which had at least thirty years of crop yield data between 1981 and 2017, which was determined separately for each crop (Figure 1).
 Each crop is represented by at least one county in every state, except for sweet potatoes, which is confined to the state of North Carolina.
 Spatially, the eastern counties of Georgia and the Carolinas provide the greatest amount of data for analysis in this study and are historically known for being part of the southeastern agricultural belt.
 Although some foothill and mountain counties meet the 30-year threshold for analysis, much of the region’s crop productivity is confined to low-lying and coastal reaches of the study area.

 Detrending Crop Yield

 County-level linear trend analysis revealed significant increases in yield for each of the crops across the entire study area.
 These trends can primarily be linked to improvements in technology, management, and other modern agricultural practices.
 In order to more accurately associate climatic extremes to changes in crop yield, a new variable was created that compared the annual observed crop harvest to the expected yield as quantified by the linear trend.
 Using methods applied by Li et al. (2019), the difference between the observed and expected yield (YieldDiff), divided by the trend yield (YieldTrend) provides a new metric known as the yield percentage change (YieldChange).
 Yield percent change represents the departure of the observed yield from the long-term trend and better reflects the impacts of interannual variability in the local climate.
 Yield percent change was then tabulated for every county in the study area by individual crops.

-YieldChange = (YieldDiff−YieldTrend) ∕ (YieldTrend) × 100%
+Yc=(Yd-Yt)Yt*100 (1)Where Yc is the percent yield change, Yd is the yield difference, and Yt is the yield trend.

 Climate Data

 Daily data for precipitation and maximum temperature were downloaded for each year from 1981 through 2017 from the PRISM Climate Group.
 The PRISM model outputs a national 4km gridded raster of climatic variables including total precipitation, maximum temperature, and minimum temperature for each day.
 PRISM data for years prior to 1981 are considered less reliable since they were created using significantly fewer in-situ observations (PRISM Climate Group, 2019; Daly et al., 2008) and were thus not considered in this study.
 PRISM data were then subset into the traditional growing season of the southeast, which we define as May 1 to October 31.